Removing Blood Stains

 Important Facts to Remember

 1. Time is of the essence.
-It is always best to try to get the stain out before it dries and sets into the fabric.
-Dried blood stains are tougher to remove out than fresh blood.
+It’s always best to try to get the stain out before it dries and sets into the fabric.
+Dried blood stains are tougher to remove than fresh blood.

-2. Always work to remove the blood stain with COLD, COLD, COLD water.
+2. Always work to remove the blood stain with cold, cold, cold water.
 Got that?
-HOT water will COOK the blood.
-The iron and hemoglobin (the red part) in the blood will bind to the fabric fibers when heated and then we have a REAL PROBLEM.
+Hot water will cook the blood.
+The iron and hemoglobin (the red part) in the blood will bind to fabric fibers when heated and then we have a real problem.

 3. Treat your garment or fabric gently.
 Let the cleaning solution go to work on the stain.
 Harsh treatment will only damage the fabric and won’t help to remove the blood stain at all.